upleveled/system-setup/windows.md

     Virtualization Enabled In Firmware: No
     ```

-    Continue with the steps below if virtualization is not enabled to enable virtualization in your BIOS or UEFI:
+    Continue with the steps below if virtualization is not enabled to enable virtualization in your BIOS/UEFI:

     1. Restart your computer
     2. Before the brand logo appears, press the BIOS/UEFI access key repeatedly.
 Common options are <kbd>Delete</kbd>, <kbd>Esc</kbd>, <kbd>F1</kbd>, <kbd>F2</kbd>, <kbd>F4</kbd>, <kbd>F10</kbd>, or <kbd>F12</kbd> or as shown on the startup screen or check this [BIOS/UEFI key lists](https://www.disk-image.com/faq-bootmenu.htm)